wcvanvan/DL-Library/README.md

 It contains a complete Tensor library, having common Tensor operations, e.g. Add, MatMul, Reshape, Permute, Broadcast, Compact...

 The tensors have two kinds of backend.
-It's either on CPU supported by NumPy or on GPU supported by CUDA.
+It's either on CPU or on GPU supported by CUDA.
 This means the neural network can be trained on either device.

+I have tried training a 9-layer ResNet for classification on CIFAR-10, which can achieve 80+% accuracy in 25 epoch.